lydell/frappe/readme.md

 - The `extends` operator.
 Use JavaScript’s classes or good old manual prototypal inheritance instead.

+- The `::` → `.prototype.` operator.
+Not used enough to warrant that shortcut.
+  Will be used even less not that JavaScript has `class` syntax.

 - `a in b` → `b.indexOf(a)`.
 Too confusing for Frappe to change one of JavaScript’s operators.
 Use `b.includes(a)` instead.